Game Consumer Segmentation Aficionados Drive Adoption

-- Gamers can be separated into four key segments based on time and money spent: Aficionados, Collectors, Forgotten Fans and Passive XXX of consumers are Games Aficionados, spending more than six hours per week and more than XXX per month on XXX of consumers spend less than six hours per week and less than XXX per month on XXX of consumers (Forgotten Fans) are highly-engaged, but lag in terms of monetization, compared to XXX of consumers with high spend and low engagement (Collectors)
+- Gamers can separated into four key segments on time and money spent: Collectors, Forgotten Fans and Passive of consumers are Games Aficionados, spending more than six hours per week and more than per month on games of consumers spend less than six hours per week and less than per month on games of consumers (Forgotten Fans) are highly-engaged, but lag in terms of monetization, compared to of consumers with high spend and low engagement (Collectors)

-- Aficionados are dominated by young-ish males, while Forgotten Fans skew towards old-ish females, pointing at gaps in the higher-end games market
+- Aficionados are by young-ish males, while Forgotten skew towards old-ish females, pointing gaps in the higher-end games

-- There is a segment of female games gifters who are unengaged with games, but generate recurring revenue for the games industry
+- There is segment of female games gifters are unengaged with games, but recurring revenue for the games

-- Half of high game spenders use Netflix every XXX of Aficionados pay for a video subscription service, compared to the consumer average of XXX of Aficionados have three or more digital subscriptions, compared to the consumer average of XXX of Aficionados are Amazon Prime subscribers
+- Half of game spenders use Netflix every of Aficionados pay for a video subscription service, compared to the consumer average of of Aficionados have three or more digital subscriptions, compared to the consumer average of of Aficionados are Amazon Prime subscribers

-- High games spenders are high entertainment spenders in general
+- High games are high entertainment spenders in

 Companies And Products Mentioned in this report: Amazon, Amazon Prime, Episode, Facebook, High School Story, Messenger, Minecraft, Nintendo Switch, Netflix, Pixelberry, PlayStation, PocketGems, Pokemon Go, Puss in boots, Snapchat, Spotify, Twitch, Twitter, Whatsapp, xBox, YouTube